geodonis/geodonis-server/design/system_outline.md

 3. Entity Group Permission Levels:
     - view: view
     - update: view, update
 4. Superuser Membership Roles: TO BE ADDED LATER.
 Only assignable by the super user or someone granted this superuser privilege.
+These will be used to identify system employees, if and when more employee roles are needed.
 5. Public groups: These are the public groups and the role in which all users are implicitly assigned.
     - "public_view": "view" role
     - "public_update": "update" role

-## Service Components

-### Authorization
+### Action Authorization Rules

-The web service will include both web pages and an API, which will be accessed both from the web pages and from mobile devices.

-- Web pages: HTTP-only cookies
-- API: Tokens or HTTP-only cookies.

-The HTTP-only cookie authorization should include csrf protection.

-The actions that will be authorized and the information used to authorize the action:

-**Endpoint Access**

-Cases:

-- Accessing an endpoint requiring login
-- Accessing an endpoint requiring system admin

-FUTURE: We may wont to combine this with the function below, if particular when we add special membership groups for the super user.

-**Internal Action Access**

-Authorization Function Arguments:
+We will centralize authorization determination with a single authorization function, having the following parameters:

+- **Authorization Function Parameters**
-- acting_user: user object, including user and group memberships
+    - acting_user: user object, including user org and group memberships. use NULL if no user is logged in.
     - action: string action name identify the action with the type of object acted on.
     - target_owner_id - user ID of target owner, if applicable (user management, sharing, entities)
     - target groups - groups for a target entity, if applicable (entities only)
     - additional_parameters: map {string: any}.
-Additional parameters not needed for authorization but for logging
+Additional parameters, possibly used only for logging purposes

-Cases:
+Here are the actions available in the service, along with the parameters needed to call the authorization function.

+- **Endpoint Access:**
+    - Access an endpoint requiring login
+        - Validation parameters
+            - acting_user: acting user
+            - action: "view_user_endpoint"
+            - target_owner_id: NULL
+            - target_groups: NULL
+        - Authorized users:
+            - any logged in user
+    - Access an admin endpoint
+        - Validation parameters
+            - acting_user: acting user
+            - action: "update_admin_endpoint"
+            - target_owner_id: NULL
+            - target_groups: NULL
+        - Authorized users:
+            - system super user
-- User Management
+- **User Management**
     - Create, Update, Delete a user
         - Validation parameters
             - acting_user: acting user